-- (1) The information as to the nature of Common Shares beneficially owned or controlled or directed, directly or indirectly by the directors and executive officers, but which are not registered in the names and not being within the knowledge of the Company, has been furnished by such directors and officers. - (2) In addition, Messrs.
+- (1) The information as to the nature of Common Shares beneficially owned, or controlled or directed, directly or indirectly, by the directors and executive officers, not being within the knowledge of the Company, has been furnished by such directors and officers. - (2) Messrs.
 Johnson, Richer, Corra and Garagan are the trustees of the Incentive Trust that holds 4,955,000 Common Shares.
 The Common Shares are held pursuant to a declaration of trust dated June 29, 2007 between the Company and the Trustees, which was established to hold options and shares of the Company to be allocated to directors, officers, employees and service providers of the Company as determined by the Trustees. - (3) 800,000 Common Shares are held through the Barry D. Rayment and Celia M. Rayment Trust, of which Mr. Rayment is a trustee. - (4) Member of the Audit Committee. - (5) Member of the Compensation Committee. - (6) Member of the Corporate Governance and Nominating Committee.